bacox/asci-a27/design.md

 ## Limitations

 1. If a validator joins the network after the first election, its election round number is mismatched, so it can not propose a new election.

+## Message complexity

+We will use C for number of clients, V for number of validators, and N for C+V.
+Message complexity is defined from the perspective of a single transaction.
+1. Client-validator transaction passing: 1 message to send a transaction to a validator, 1 message to receive a balance update from a validator.
+2. Validator-validator transaction gossiping: transactions are batched and broadcast by every validator.
+In the worst case where we only have a single transaction in a gossip message, we have V-1^2 messages, best case V-1.
+3. Elections: worst case of announcement / participation is 2^V-1, as every validator must communicate to all other validators that it participates.
+We have again 2^V-1 for the communication of results to ratify the election.
+4. Block communication: leader proposes block containing multiple transactions, worst case is again V-1^2, best case V-1.
+If we do big-O style and keep only the worst complexity, the worst case for a single transaction is that 2(2^V-1).